owntracks/recorder/README.md

 ![geohash2](assets/geohash-2.png)

-The bottom line: if you run the _recorder_ with just a few devices and want to know quite exactly where you've been, use a high precision (7 is probably good).
-If you, on the other hand, run _recorder_ with many devices and are only interested in where a device was approximately, lower the precision; this also has the effect that fewer reverse-geo lookups will be performed in the Google infrastructure.
+The bottom line: if you run the Recorder with just a few devices and want to know quite exactly where you've been, use a high precision (7 is probably good).
+If you, on the other hand, run Recorder with many devices and are only interested in where a device was approximately, lower the precision; this also has the effect that fewer reverse-geo lookups will be performed in the Google infrastructure.
 (Also: respect their quotas!)

 ### The geo cache